RPaulat/expDBS/README.md

     - This file, describing the repository contents and usage.
   - **`LICENSE`**
     - License file for the code and associated materials.

-If needed, you can adjust this structure locally (e.g., by splitting `data/` into `raw/` and `processed/`), as long as the structure remains clearly documented.

 ---